All Episodes

 brandon tatum

-And when I was growing up, I didn't, I never date a white woman, looked at a white woman until I went to college.
+And when I was growing up, I never dated a white woman, looked at a white woman until I went to college.

 But I was like, you can't bring a white girl, huh?

-All the same things that you see them say about me today when I was engulfed in the community was what I the way I thought and the way I treated other black people.
+All the same things that you see them say about me today when I was engulfed in the community was the way I thought and the way I treated other black people.

 tim pool

-But it it someone commented, sure, Tim, like because I'm mentioning it's a it's a cultural thing, right?
+But someone commented, sure, Tim, like, because I'm interesting, it's a cultural thing, right?

-If I see a guy in mil an officer in a military unit, if I'm in the middle of a riot and there's people smashing things up, and I see military guys, National Guard, and they're all black, I'm gonna be like, Thank God, I'm gonna go.
+If I see a guy, an officer in a military unit, if I'm in the middle of a riot and there's people smashing things up and I see military guys, National Guard, and they're all black, I'm going to be like, thank God, I'm going to go.

 They were like, would you really be okay with your daughter bringing home a black man?